Niramish Pathar Mangsho recipe | Kali Pujo’r Bhoger Mangsho Ranna

-This is the no-onion, no-garlic Bengali Mutton Curry recipe which is often used to prepare the mutton curry offered to the deity as ‘bhog‘.
-Spiced with Indian spices like black peppercorn, cinnamon and cardamoms, this meat curry or niramish mangshor jhol is a highlight of the Bengali recipes.
+This is the recipe for Bengali Mutton Curry without onion and garlic which is often used to prepare the mutton curry offered to the deity as ‘bhog‘.
+Spiced with Indian spices like black peppercorn, cinnamon and cardamoms, this meat curry or niramish pathar mangsho is a highlight of the Bengali recipes.

 What does ‘niramish‘ (নিরামিষ) mean in Bengali cuisine?